rsolanodev/holidays-es/README.rst

 With the names that we have available we can find out the holidays.
-We must indicate a name to the Province object and the year if not indicated will use the current year.
+We must indicate a name to the HolidaySpain object and the year if not indicated will use the current year.

 .. code-block:: python

-    from holidays_es import Province
+    from holidays_es import HolidaySpain

-    holidays = Province(name="valencia", year=2018).holidays()
+    holidays = HolidaySpain(province="valencia", year=2018).holidays()
     print(holidays)

 This code returns in a dictionary the types of holidays in Spain with the dates.